How Anti-Doping is Governed

 WADA: Globally, anti-doping is governed by WADA, whose mission is to ‘lead a collaborative worldwide movement for doping-free sport’.
 The World Anti-Doping Code seeks to harmonise the rules, policies and regulations regarding anti-doping across all sports and all countries so that it is fair for all.

-UK Anti-Doping (UKAD): In the UK, anti-doping is governed by UKAD, working to protect the right of athletes to participate in clean sport.
-It is responsible for overseeing the management and implementation of the UK National Anti-Doping Policy and ensures that sports bodies in the UK comply with the Policy and World Anti-Doping Code.
+UKAD: In the UK, anti-doping is governed by UKAD, working to protect the right of Athletes to participate in clean sport.
+UKAD is responsible for overseeing the management and implementation of the UK National Anti-Doping Policy and ensuring that sports bodies in the UK comply with the World Anti-Doping Code.